 *Please note that an additional program fee of $225 for the three-night stay, and $300 for the four-night stay is charged to each Autumn Nature Photography Workshop participant.
 The workshop is limited to 10 participants.

-Dr. Brown’s evening lectures will explore the aurora, its myths and science, sun dogs, noctilucent clouds, and other atmospheric phenomena.
+Brown’s evening lectures will explore the aurora, its myths and science, sun dogs, noctilucent clouds, and other atmospheric phenomena.
 Hands-on instructional aids and displays will illustrate many of the discussed scientific concepts.
 Murray’s programs will provide spectacular visuals with photos and video of the aurora borealis.

 By early September, clear nights are finally dark enough to view the aurora.
-Join Dr. Brown in his enthusiasm for the north country’s mystical night skies!
+Join Neal and Ronn in their enthusiasm for the north country’s mystical night skies!